drostron/slamdata-docs/source/slamdown-reference.rst

 Section 5 - Form Elements
 -------------------------

-Provide interactive forms for your users with text fields, date pickers, check boxes and more.
+Form elements provide interactive forms for user's with text fields, date pickers, check boxes, and so on.

 First define a variable name in Slamdown and then define the element type based on the formatting in the sections below.

-For instance:
+Example:

 ::

 	name = ____

 This defines the variable ``name`` and creates a simple text entry field in the browser.
-You can then utilize this variable in a Query Card like this:
+This variable can then be used in a **Query Card**.

+Example:

 .. code-block:: sql